Hasan al-Askari: Succession

 As the eleventh Shia Imam, al-Askari died in 873-874 without leaving an obvious heir, which created widespread confusion (hayra) and fragmented the Shia community into up to twenty sects.
 All these sects, however, disappeared within a hundred years except the Twelver Shia.
 Some of them held that the imamate ceased with al-Askari and the Waqifiyya maintained that he would later emerge as the eschatological Mahdi.
-Others concluded that Muhammad ibn al-Hadi, a deceased brother of al-Askari, must have been the true Imam.
-Yet others accepted the imamate of Ja'far ibn al-Hadi, another brother of al-Askari, who had earlier unsuccessfully claimed the imamate for himself after the death of their father, al-Hadi.
+Others concluded that Muhammad ibn Ali al-Hadi, a deceased brother of al-Askari, must have been the true Imam.
+Yet others accepted the imamate of Ja'far ibn Ali al-Hadi, another brother of al-Askari, who had earlier unsuccessfully claimed the imamate for himself after the death of their father, al-Hadi.
 Some believed that the twelfth Imam would be born in the end of times to a descendant of al-Askari.